No Cross No Crown (album)

 No Cross No Crown is the tenth studio album by American heavy metal band Corrosion of Conformity, released on January 12, 2018 by Nuclear Blast.

-It is the first album to feature the "classic" lineup of Woody Weatherman, Mike Dean, Reed Mullin and Pepper Keenan since America's Volume Dealer (2000).
-It is also the last album to feature Mullin, who died in early 2020.
+This is the only album to feature the "classic" lineup of Woody Weatherman, Mike Dean, Reed Mullin and Pepper Keenan since America's Volume Dealer (2000).
+It is also the last album to feature Mullin (who died in early 2020) and Dean (who exited the band in 2024).

 Accolades

 Track listing

 All music composed by Corrosion of Conformity, all lyrics by Pepper Keenan except "A Quest to Believe (A Call to the Void)" by Pepper Keenan/Mike Dean.
 "Son and Daughter" music and lyrics by Brian May.